Rishabh672003/dotfiles/README.md

 #### Explaination of yadm

-let me explain how yadm works because i couldnt figure it out for the first few days that i used it what yadm does is use your home directory as a git repo but doesnt adds anything to the git repo where the .git directory stays is in `~/.local/share/yadm/repo.git/`
+let me explain how yadm works because i couldnt figure it out for the first few days that I used it what yadm does is use your home directory as a git repo but doesnt adds anything to the git repo where the .git directory stays is in `~/.local/share/yadm/repo.git/`
 #### Get started

-easiest way to get started is make a bare git repo in github or gitlab and do a `yadm clone "link of your repo"` that will clone the repo in the repo.git that i mentioned above aftet that using yadm is just like using git you can do any git command with yadm like `yadm add` or `yadm clone` and all so just add the dotfiles you need to save by doing `yadm add "path of file"` than commit by using `yadm commit -am "your message"` and push by using `yadm push`
+easiest way to get started is make a bare git repo in github or gitlab and do a `yadm clone "link of your repo"` that will clone the repo in the repo. git that I mentioned above aftet that using yadm is just like using git you can do any git command with yadm like `yadm add` or `yadm clone` and all so just add the dotfiles you need to save by doing `yadm add "path of file"` than commit by using `yadm commit -am "your message"` and push by using `yadm push`